corner image

 Phone ahead to confirm availablity or arrange an order.
 Wholesale and retail.

-While general garden centres may carry a limited range, this section is intended for nurseries which might be considered Magnolia or Michelia specialists, for customers seeking a greater selection or rare varieties.
-If you operate such a nursery, click here: Advertising information
+While general garden centres may carry a limited range, this section is intended for nurseries (supplying the public in Qld) which might be considered Magnolia or Michelia specialists, for customers seeking a greater selection or rare varieties.
+If you operate such a nursery, go to Information for advertisers, to learn more about promoting your business on this website, including current prices.

 More about Magnolias and Michelias